jamesmontemagno/GifImageView-Xamarin.Android/README.md

 }
 ```

-If you need to post-process the GIF frames, you can do that via ``ISetOnFrameAvailableListener``.
+If you need to post-process the GIF frames, you can do that via ``IOnFrameAvailableListener``.

+If you do this you MUST call GC.Collect(); in your implentation:

 ```csharp